sencho/macacajs.github.io/_docs/master-deployment.md

 - url - Url to get slaves info, `http://<hostname>:<port>/slaves`, like `http://localhost:3333/slaves`
 - slave_path - Path of data backup in your slaves, default is `~/data_backup`

+## Integration With Service

+Want to integration with other service like Gitlab-CI or Jenkins?

+POST `macaca-host/api/task/create/gitlab-push.json` to submit a task.

+More about the data schema, please check Gitlab documents.

 ## Screenshots

 ![reliable-1](http://ww1.sinaimg.cn/large/6d308bd9gw1f1ygp19gllj20xl0oldna.jpg)